-On the part of the image where sketchability tests are failed, i.e., we fail to find the joint distributions of the form (40) in H_1 to reject H_0 , we can only reject H_0 by pooling the marginal distributions which can be highly non-Gaussian.
+with the maximum likelihood ratio.
+The resulting $S = (B{x_j,y_j,s_j,\alpha_j}, j = 1, ..., n)$ then gives us the line segment.
+See also [38] for a hypothesis testing approach to detecting line segments based on meaningful alignment.
+On the part of the image where sketchability tests have failed, i.e., we fail to find the joint distributions of the form (40) in H_1 to reject H_0 , we can only reject H_0 by pooling the marginal distributions, which can be highly non-Gaussian.
 This gives us model (35).

-Scaling triggers transitions: Both the sparse coding model and Markov random field model are special cases of the common modeling scheme proposed in the beginning of this subsection.
+Scaling triggers transitions: Both the sparse coding model and the Markov random field model are special cases of the common modeling scheme proposed in the beginning of this subsection.
 The sparse coding model identifies the joint distribution of bases at selected locations.
 These selected bases form the low entropy foreground.
 The Markov random field model pools the marginal distributions pooled over locations.
 These marginal distributions characterize the high entropy background where no low entropy joint patterns can be detected.

 Under the scaling process of zooming out the image, the joint patterns will be gradually weakened and eventually out of zoom, so that only the marginal distributions are available to reject the Gaussian white noise hypothesis.
-As the scaling process goes on, the image will eventually converges to the Gaussian white noise.
-The modeling process is the process of identifying departures from Gaussian white noise hypothesis.
+As the scaling process goes on, the image will eventually converge to the Gaussian white noise.
+The modeling process is the process of identifying departures from the Gaussian white noise hypothesis.
 We shall study the scaling transition in more depth in future work.

 Mid-entropy regime: The transition from low entropy geometric patterns to high entropy texture patterns is a gradual one during the scaling process.
-There is a mid-entropy regime between low entropy regime and high entropy regime.
-For images in this regime, if we look at a 30 × 30 image patches, we do not see long lines and big regions, neither do we see random textures, but we see various types of objects, such as faces and cars.
+There is a mid-entropy regime between the low entropy regime and the high entropy regime.
+For images in this regime, if we look at a 30×30 image patch, we do not see long lines and big regions, neither do we see random textures, but we see various types of objects, such as faces and cars.
 Let $f(\mathbf{I})$ be such a mid-entropy distribution. $f(\mathbf{I})$ can still be modeled by (36), except that p(S) is not a low entropy geometric pattern where all the $(B{x_j,y_j,s_j,\alpha_j}, j = 1, ..., n)$ form simple straight lines.
-Instead, $S = (B{x_j,y_j,s_j,\alpha_j}, j = 1, ..., n)$ capture the more complex overall shapes of the objects, and p(S) should account for shape deformation by allowing B{x_j,y_j,s_j,α_j} to actively shift their locations and orientations.
+Instead, $S = (B{x_j,y_j,s_j,\alpha_j}, j = 1, ..., n)$ captures the more complex overall shapes of the objects, and p(S) should account for shape deformation by allowing the B{x_j,y_j,s_j,α_j} to actively shift their locations and orientations.
 Moreover, p(S) and $f_S(R)$ can only be learned from multiple training images.
 We shall report our work on this model elsewhere.